They come from different areas but nevertheless have much in common: the professors Sandra

-Sandra Verena Müller: We have for developed – for the first time in
+Sandra Verena Müller: We have developed – for the first time in

 Germany – a method for the early detection and diagnosis of Alzheimer's disease for people with

 intellectual disabilities.
-Knowledge of dementia or of a suspected case enables both the sufferer
+Knowledge of dementia or of a suspected case enables the sufferer and

-and their families, and the employees of the institutions in which they live, to adapt to the
+their families, as well as the employees of the institutions in which they live, to adapt to the

 situation and therefore get appropriate treatment for the person affected.

 You are researching with people, for people.
 What does this mean for your work?